 Courses dropped by the student after the 100% refund period will remain on a student transcript with a grade of “W”.
 A “W” grade does not affect grade point average but may affect financial aid and scholarship eligibility.

-Refund checks for dropped classes are prepared and mailed or sent by e-check biweekly, starting the second week of the semester.
+Refund checks for dropped classes are prepared and mailed or sent by e-check weekly starting the third week of the semester.
 Students who pay by credit card in myWNC will have a refund applied to their credit card.
 Refunds are made to the student or to the contributing party (third party) in proportion to the payment of original fees made by each.
 Refunds after published deadlines will not be considered for reasons which are beyond the control of the college.
 Not attending college, job transfers, changes in work schedule, relocation, etc., will not be considered grounds for refund appeals.